tbetous/fast/packages/web-components/fast-foundation/src/flyout/flyout.md

     - bottom-left-aligned
     - left-top-aligned
         - **ASK (1)**
+- `responsive` - boolean, whether or not the positioning is responsive based on available space, defaults to true, uses Anchored Region logic
+- `visible` - boolean, whether or not the Flyout is visible, defaults to undefined, as this is controlled by the author
 - `aria-labelledby` - optional based on implementation**
 - `aria-describedby` - optional based on implementation**
 - `aria-label` - optional, based on implementation**